Mervyn LeRoy: Postwar Hollywood in the 1940s

 The Hollywood film industry reached its zenith in productivity, profitability, and popularity at the end of World War II.
-The studios collectively enjoyed their most lucrative year in 1946, with gross earnings reaching 1.75 billion dollars.
+The studios collectively enjoyed their most lucrative year in 1946, with gross earnings reaching $1.75 billion.
 In the closing years of the decade, organized labor won wage increases of 25% through protracted strikes.
 Overseas markets imposed substantial taxes on Hollywood films.
 Studios reacted by cutting expenses on film production and ordering mass layoffs.
 Historians Higham and Greenberg describe the qualitative impact on Hollywood films:

-The formerly "glossy" productions were often replaced with lower budget black-and-white films, employing smaller casts and using indoor stages, rather than expensive on location sites.
+The formerly "glossy" productions were often replaced with lower budget, black-and-white films, which employed smaller casts and used indoor stages, rather than expensive on-location sites.

-Compounding the financial crisis was the Red Scare launched against purported Communist influence in Hollywood.
-The leading studio executives expelled many of the most talented figures in collaboration with House Un-American Activities Committee (HUAC).
-Accused of introducing Communist content into productions, the departure of Leftist screenwriters, directors and actors removed a creative element that had for years contributed to the high calibre and profitability of Hollywood pictures.
+Compounding the financial crisis was the Red Scare, launched against the purported Communist influence in Hollywood.
+The leading studio executives expelled many talented figures in collaboration with House Un-American Activities Committee (HUAC).
+Accused of introducing Communist content into productions, the departure of Leftist screenwriters, directors and actors removed a creative element that had for years contributed to the success of Hollywood pictures.
 These purgings were considered, in some financial circles and the anti-Communist establishment, a necessary corrective to labor militancy in the industry: "To some observers, [the blacklist] represented a long overdue housecleaning process; to others it meant the beginning of an era of fear, betrayal and witch-hunting hysteria."

-Leroy reflected on the Red Scare in his 1974 memoir:
+LeRoy reflected on the Red Scare in his 1974 memoir:

 By the close of the Forties, the drain of artistic talent, the emerging television industry, and litigation that led to the weakening of studio monopolies destabilized the film industry, initiating a decline in the heretofore unlimited power and profitability of the Hollywood movie empire.